lukaskubanek/Lupulus/README.md

 <img width="650" src="previews/4_shift+option.png">

+*Screenshots were taken with the `screencapture -T 5 ~/Desktop/screenshot.png` command, providing time to activate the modifier keys.*

 ## Installation

 The keyboard layout can be installed directly from Ukelele by selecting *File > Install > Show Organizer*, navigating to the repository directory in the *Not Installed* column, right-clicking the layout, and choosing *Install for Current User*.
 After installation, log out and log back in to apply the changes.